Your Family Will Love Creating These Fun, Easy St. Patrick's Day Crafts

 Get the tutorial at Polka Dot Chair.

-With a few standard craft supplies any shape or size box can be transformed into seasonal "box" of gold.
+With a few standard craft supplies, any shape or size of box can be transformed into a seasonal "box" of gold.

 To make: Wrap a box in green crepe paper.
 Wrap top in green streamers.
-Cut four-leaf clovers from green craft paper and attach to the front of the box.
-Fill box with pennies and top with a rainbow made from paper and cotton balls.
+Cut shamrock shapes from green craft paper and attach to the front of the box.
+Fill box with pennies or chocolate gold coins, and top with a rainbow made from paper strips and cotton balls.

 Decorate the front door or above the mantel with this shimmery seasonally appropriate wreath.